gvwilson/thirdbit/src/fiction/in-heck/index.md

 you'd be very, um…"
 He gestured vaguely in the direction of his house.

-Special Blazes dipped his head again.
+Special Blazes dipped his head.
 "Thank you,
 but what we'd like most right now is a chance to wash up and chat with the mayor."
 The mulebot made a grinding noise.
-The corner of Special Blazes' mouth quirked.
+"Oh,
-"Or in Bee Six Vee's case,
+and our bot wouldn't mind a bit of oil and a chance to recharge," he added.

-a bit of oil,"
+"I'm sure we can manage all of that,"
-he amended.
+Mayor Lupus said.

-Mayor Lupus waved the Operators toward the square and then followed them, chatting with Special Blazes.
+She waved the Operators toward the square and followed them, chatting with Special Blazes.
 The townspeople dithered and buzzed for a few moments, then decided in ones and twos that their chores weren't going to do themselves and headed for home.

 "You ever seen Operators before?"